Cavity-Modified Zeeman Effect via Spin-Polariton Formation: Cavity-Modified Zeeman Effect

 We now turn to a detailed analysis of the spin-polariton Hamiltonian for a single $z$-polarized cavity mode given by Eq.\eqref{eq.zpol_spin_polariton_hamilton}.
 In Fig.\ref{fig.cavity_zeeman}, we qualitatively show the related eigenenergies as a function of the classical B-field amplitude, $B_z$, at fixed light-matter interaction, $g_0$.
 The excitation energy of zero-order states spanning $\underline{\underline{H}}_p$ is given by $\Delta_p=\hbar\omega_c-g_e\mu_B B_z$, and we discuss spin-polariton formation in the resonance scenario, $\Delta_p=0$.
 In this case, the classical B-field amplitude reads

 and is solely characterized by the cavity frequency.
+For an EPR experiment operating at $94\,\mathrm{GHz}$, which corresponds to a magnetic field strength of $B^\star_z=3.35\,\mathrm{T}$, one would therefore require a cavity frequency, $\hbar\omega_c=3.1\,\mathrm{cm}^{-1}$.
 At this point, we like to note that the effective spin-polariton Hamiltonian in Eq.\eqref{eq.spin_polariton_hamilton} fully neglects canonical zero-field splitting (ZFS) effects, that could arise due to spin-orbit coupling (SOC) or spin-spin coupling present also in absence of an external static magnetic field.
 In principle, such ZFS can affect the resonance scenario.
 Moreover, we do not take into account cavity-induced corrections of SOC for example, which might potentially contribute to spin-polariton formation in addition to the cavity Zeeman term.